eik-lib/website/docs/overview_concepts.md

 ### Import Maps

-Import Maps are handeled as single JSON files in Eik and not trated as a package in the therm that multiple maps are bundeled up into one package.
+Import Maps are handled as single JSON files in Eik and not treated as a package.
+It's only possible to upload a single file and not a group of files like it is when uploading packages.

 Import Maps live under the [/map/](server_rest_api.md#import-maps) namespace on a Eik server.